goldstack/goldstack/workspaces/docs/docs/templates/app-nextjs/vercel-deployment.md

 ### Vercel Deployment

-The Goldstack Next.js modules can easily be deployed to Vercel.
+The Goldstack Next.js template can easily be deployed to Vercel.

 #### 1. Sign Up to Vercel